Data-Driven Model Order Reduction of Nonlinear Systems with Noisy Data: Introduction

-A limited subset of our results was recently presented in~\cite{samari2025model}.
-The proposed data-driven framework in the current paper differs from~\cite{samari2025model} in two fundamental aspects.
-Firstly, our data-driven MOR methodology is applicable to input-affine \emph{nonlinear} systems without being constrained to specific nonlinearities (\emph{e.g.,} polynomial dynamics \cite{guo2021data, samari2024abstraction, akbarzadeh2024data, nejati2022data}), whereas the framework in~\cite{samari2025model} is for \emph{linear} control systems.
-This leads to a significant structural difference in the design of the interface function.
-Additionally, unlike \cite{samari2025model}, which is restricted to continuous-time systems, our framework provides conditions for simultaneously constructing ROMs and SFs in both \emph{continuous- and discrete-time} settings.
+A limited subset of our results was recently presented at a conference~\cite{samari2025model}.
+The framework in the current paper differs from~\cite{samari2025model} in {three} fundamental aspects.
+Firstly, our data-driven MOR methodology is applicable to input-affine \emph{nonlinear} systems, whereas the framework in~\cite{samari2025model} is for \emph{linear} control systems.
+This leads to a significant structural modification in the design of the interface function, {while simultaneously enhancing the applicability of the proposed framework.} {Additionally, in contrast to~\cite{samari2025model}, the proposed framework explicitly accommodates a more realistic setting in which the available data are corrupted by noise.
+Finally, the proposed framework requires only a single set of input–state data from the system.
+In contrast,~\cite{samari2025model} relies on two such datasets, one of which must be collected under zero input, thereby imposing a more demanding data acquisition procedure than that required by the proposed approach.}